silverbulletmd/silverbullet/website/🔌 Graph View.md

 <!-- #include [[https://raw.githubusercontent.com/bbroeksema/silverbullet-graphview/main/README.md]] -->
 # SilverBullet plug for showing a graph view of the documents

-This plug aims to bring similar functionality as the Obsidian Graph view to SilverBullet.
+This plug aims to bring functionality similar to the Obsidian Graph view to SilverBullet.

 ## Installation